Table of Contents

 - Chest X-ray

-- Sputum, or mucus samples for stain and culture, which show what germ is present in the lungs.
+- Sputum, or mucus samples to test which germ is in the lungs.
 Sometimes a person can cough up the sputum.
 If not, a procedure known as bronchoalveolar lavage (BAL) can be done.
-In this procedure, sputum is obtained by placing a small tube down the windpipe that enables the provider to see the inside of the lungs and collect a sample of sputum.
+In this procedure, a small tube is put down the windpipe.
+The tube lets a health care provider see the inside of the lungs and collect a sample of sputum.

-- Arterial blood gases (ABGs) are drawn to measure oxygen content; the lower the amount of oxygen in the bloodstream, the more serious the pneumonia
+- Arterial blood gases (ABGs) are drawn to measure the oxygen content of your blood; the lower the amount of oxygen in the blood, the more serious the pneumonia

 - Oxygen (if oxygen levels are low)